fastscape-lem/adascape/README.md

 $ cd parapatric-speciation
 ```

-To run the command below:
+Then run the command below (this will install numpy, scipy and pandas
+if those libraries are not yet installed in your environment):

 ``` shell
 $ pip install .